As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Exhaust mods are the most common of them all.
 It’s the performance mod that makes people turn their heads to see what the hell is making all that noise.
 It’s the mod that is both about sound and performance, and it’s the only one that will really disturb your neighbors.

 If you just go for an axle-back exhaust, then expect a nice deeper tone.
 The axle-back is responsible for a lot of the deep roar, and many companies who sell them will ship them with a silencer already installed.
 It’s worth testing it out with and without the silencer to see what you prefer.
-Having a loud axle-back can become annoying for the driver more than anyone else..
+Having a loud axle-back can become annoying for the driver as well as anyone else within earshot…

-The 4-cylinder engine with a swapped header is obnoxious.
+The 4-cylinder engine with a swapped header in the video above is obnoxious.
 In fact, we recommend sticking with a cat-back or axle-back exhaust before changing the header.
 Also, check YouTube for reviews and audio of what the exhaust will sound like on your car.
 The audio isn’t always perfect, but it helps you make a decision you won’t regret.

 With that said, the header usually has a primary cat on the car and is the most restrictive of air-flow.
 In most cases, changing the header will yield high performance gains.
 Better gains than from the rest of the exhaust.
 It will also throw a check engine light in most cars, so do research on your specific car first.
 Some cars will need a defouler to fool the ECU into thinking the catalytic-converter is still doing its job.